-The LM3200 contains an internal PFET switch for bypassing the PWM DC-DC converter during Bypass mode.
+The LM3204 contains an internal PFET switch for bypassing the PWM DC-DC converter during Bypass mode.
 In Bypass mode, this PFET is turned on to power the PA directly from the battery for maximum RF output power.
-When the part operates in the Bypass mode, the output voltage will be the input voltage less the voltage drop across the resistance of the bypass PFET.
 Bypass mode is more efficient than operating in PWM mode at 100% duty cycle because the resistance of the bypass PFET is less than the series resistance of the PWM PFET and inductor.
 This translates into higher voltage available on the output in Bypass mode, for a given battery voltage.
 The part can be placed in bypass mode by sending BYP pin high.
 This is called Forced Bypass Mode and it remains in bypass mode until BYP pin goes low.

 Alternatively the part can go into Bypass mode automatically.
 This is called Auto-bypass mode or Automatic Bypass mode.
-The bypass switch turns on when the difference between the input voltage and programmed output voltage is less than 250 mV (typ.) for more than the bypass delay time of 15 μ s (typ.).
-The bypass switch turns off when the input voltage is higher than the programmed output voltage by 450 mV (typ.) for longer than the bypass delay time.
-The bypass delay time is provided to prevent false triggering into Automatic Bypass mode by either spikes or dips in V{IN} .
+The bypass switch turns on when the difference between the input voltage and programmed output voltage is less than 250mV (typ.) for more than the bypass delay time of 15 μ s (typ.).
+The bypass switch turns off when the input voltage is higher than the programmed output voltage by 450mV (typ.) for longer than the bypass delay time.
+The bypass delay time is provided to prevent false triggering into Automatic Bypass mode by either spikes or dips in V{IN}.
 This method is very system resource friendly in that the Bypass PFET is turned on automatically when the input voltage gets close to the output voltage, typical scenario of a discharging battery.
-It is also turned off automatically when the input voltage rises, typical scenario of a charger connected.
-Another scenario could be changes made to V{CON} voltage causing Bypass PFET to turn on and off automatically.
+It is also turned off automatically when the input voltage causing Bypass PFET to turn on and off automatically.
 It is recommended to connect BYPOUT pin directly to the output capacitor with a separate trace and not to the FB pin.